-- 0.2% are Cervical (on the Cervix)
+- <1% are Cervical (on the Cervix)

 Find out more about the specific types of ectopic pregnancy

-Click on each one to read more …
+Click on each one to read more.

-- Ampullary, Isthmic and Fimbrial Pregnancy (97%)
+- Ampullary, Isthmic and Fimbrial Pregnancy

 The fallopian tubes (or oviducts) are small, hollow muscular tubes, each about ten centimetres long.
 The outer half lies next to, but not attached to, its ovary.
 The tubes have a delicate mucous membrane lining inside the tube, thrown up into folds, which almost fill each tube (see diagram below).
 The diameter and the number of folds increase as the tube nears the ovary and forms the fimbriae – tiny finger-like projections that move and create a suction effect to draw the ovum to the tube.
 In the lining of the tubes, half the cells are mucus-secreting and half have cilia – tiny hair like projections which waft gently to propel these secretions towards the uterus.
-The muscular wall of each tube becomes thicker towards the uterus, and has a natural peristaltic action (contraction and relaxation to create a pumping effect) which assists the movement of mucus.
-An egg, released at ovulation, is picked up by the fallopian tube fimbriae, and the tube is responsible for the transport of the egg to the uterus which takes about four days.
+The tube has a natural peristaltic action (contraction and relaxation to create a pumping effect) which assists the movement of mucus.
+An egg, released at ovulation, is picked up by the fallopian tube fimbriae, and the tube is responsible for the transport of the fertilised egg to the cavity of the uterus which takes about four days.
 A bundle of sixty four cells reaches the uterus to implant six to seven days after ovulation, by which time the natural female hormones have prepared the uterine lining cells (endometrium).
 The embryo burrows into the endometrium and starts to form a placenta.

-- Interstitial/Cornual Pregnancy (2%)
+- Interstitial/Cornual Pregnancy

-- Abdominal Pregnancy (1.4%)
+- Abdominal Pregnancy

 Abdominal pregnancies, in most instances, are thought to have begun in the fallopian tube and then separated from the wall of the fallopian tube, floating into the abdominal cavity to then reattach to one of the structures in the abdomen.
 The pregnancy can progress and may go undetected until many weeks in to the pregnancy.
 There are some accounts of abdominal pregnancies surviving to be delivered with an abdominal operation but these are incredibly rare.